ale-polimi/ing-sw-2023-pressiani-rossi-spinelli-travaini/README.md

 If <b>both</b> are not set the server will start using the default ports:
 - 12345 for socket;
 - 1099 for RMI;

+:warning: Disable all your virtual and unused NICs otherwise the RMI server may not work correctly.<br>

 Please be sure that the ports are not used by another application and are allowed through your firewall and router.